Favourites

 (1997, Hughes)

-(1980), but by only focusing on the development of USA visual art, the narrative has a greater scope and ideas are explored in more detail.
-A fun read and like a lot of Hughes' other work it is knowledgeable and wildly opinionated.
+Maybe not as famous as his earlier The Shock of the New (1980), but by only focusing on the development of visual art in the USA, the narrative has a deeper focus and ideas are explored in greater detail.
+A fun read and like a lot of Hughes' other work, it is knowledgeable and wildly opinionated.
 Unfortunately it's also hampered by a blindness toward popular art–forms like photography (only rates a page or two) or movies (which are completely ignored).
-Aside: on pp.250–252 Hughes praises John Singer Sargent's El Jaleo
+Aside: on pp.250–252 Hughes praises John Singer Sargent's El Jaleo (1882), and rightly so.
+How many people are aware that John Wayne recreated this painting as a tableau in a scene in his movie The Alamo (1960)?

 America's Forgotten Pandemic: The Influenza of 1918